-The condition of primary lactase deficiency in foals, commonly referred to as “lactose intolerance”, is rare and arises from the failure of the intestines to secrete the enzyme lactase.
+The condition of primary lactase deficiency, commonly referred to as lactose intolerance, in foals is rare and arises from the failure of the intestines to secrete the enzyme lactase.
 Lactase enzymes are made in the small intestine by absorptive cells located on finger-like projections of mucosa on the area known as the brush border.
 Lactase enzymes are essential to breaking down the lactose in the dam's milk.
-Lactose i essential a sugar present in milk and contains both glucose and galactose units.
-When lactose cannot be broken down the undigested and unabsorbed nutrients enter thelower bowel.
+Lactose is an essential sugar present in milk and contains both glucose and galactose units.
+When lactose cannot be broken down, the undigested and unabsorbed nutrients enter the lower bowel.
 The additional sugar causes an increase in bacterial fermentation and the retention of excess water and electrolytes.
-Lactose intolerance often manifests with symptoms of persistent diarrhea, bloating, weight loss, colic behaviors (looking at or biting sides, rolling, depression, etc.) and general failure to thrive.
+Lactose intolerance often manifests with symptoms of persistent diarrhea, bloating, weight loss, colic behaviors (looking at or biting sides, rolling, depression, etc.), and general failure to thrive.

 Unlike primary lactase deficiency, secondary lactase deficiency is not uncommon and occurs when the cells of the mucosal brush border in the small intestines are damaged from bacterial infections such as Rotavirus or Clostridium or a high parasitic load in the intestines – specifically from threadworms, large roundworms or Giardia.